How To Keep Your Child Motivated When Studying: 11 Tips For Parents

 - When homework is to be done each day

-- How much time should be spent on homework
+- How much time should be spent on doing their homework

 - How often to take breaks and for how long